farcasterxyz/hub-monorepo/apps/hubble/www/docs/docs/httpapi.md

 | --------- | ----------- | ------- |
 | fid       | The FID that is mentioned in a cast | `fid=6833` |

+**Note**
+Use the `mentionsPositions` to extract the offset in the cast text where the FID was mentioned

 **Example**
 ```bash